text by Eddie Arroyo

 presentation by Kevin Arrow and Patricia Margarita

-And so last Saturday got very strange.
+And so, last Saturday got very strange.
 In retrospect, it felt more as an exercise in constructive and deconstructive impulses regarding the future of the design district.
 I returned to Locust Projects for the “Exhaustion” exhibition by 2J (Justin Beal & Jesse Willenbring).
 Both artists reside from an industrial background.
 Beal’s discipline is in architecture and Willenbring’s is in graphic design.
 The entire space was built for the future in the glory of commodification within its own identity.
 They used materials in a variety of degrees from printed and painted glass in transparency to products rendered in sculptural and architectural scale in a commercial vernacular.
-2J agreed that this endeavor is seen as a passion project in its nature which is very interesting to know how these initiatives are seen within the industry.
+2J agreed that this endeavor is seen as a passion project in its nature which was very interesting to know how these initiatives are seen within the industry.

 Properly lubricated, I made my way to document RUSH!
 Perishable at Spampspace which was an exhibition to celebrate the graduation of students who grew up “swampy” from the National YoungArts Foundation.
 As stated before, “this is where things became odd”.
 The entire tone of the show seemed to be about deconstruction and this is not terribly surprising.
-Swampspace is moving from their current location and the building will be demolished.
-And so the artists took it upon themselves to bring the damage.
-The space is latent with history in architecture and design where artists were gleefully tearing it down.
+Swampspace is moving from their current location and the building will be demolished, and so, the artists took it upon themselves to bring the damage.
+The space is latent with history in architecture and design where the next generation were gleefully tearing it down.
 A battering ram made of a massive PCV pipe was used to push against the wall over and over again.
 It was invigorating to witness.
 Many of the sculptures were appropriated objects utilized to play with the notion of postmodern dystopia.
 It was very chaotic right down to the mural painted on the walls encompassing the massive confusion of this act.
 I had a go at the PCV pipe myself and it was every bit as fun as it looked.

 main image provided by Miami Worldcenter